 Additionally, Beyond the Professoriate's Career Training Platform is the go-to eLearning platform for graduate community members who are exploring careers outside of academia.
 With on-demand, self-paced learning modules, Aurora allows PhDs and Postdocs to determine how to effectively apply the skills acquired through their education and become competitive on the job market.
 The platform’s curated content consists of modules, which are easily accessible at any time and in any order.
 All of the contributors who deliver workshops and participate in career panels and interviews have successfully completed their PhD and are experts in the fields of Arts, Social Sciences, STEM, Business and Education.

 Career educators are just a click away with virtual 1:1 appointments.
 Additionally, the Career Lounge is accessible on a drop-in basis.
 Career Peer educators provide guidance in a variety of ways from exploring what students and grads can do with their degree to creating a strong LinkedIn profile.
 A team of professionals work with students to develop the right career self-management skills.
-Moreover, CED provides webinars and hosts events to help York community members explore a diverse set of careers and seek out jobs.
+Moreover, the Career Centre provides webinars and hosts events to help York community members explore a diverse set of careers and seek out jobs.
 A list of all the events happening virtually and on campus are conveniently accessible through the calendar feature.
-Additionally, CED provides opportunities to connect with alumni and employers directly, creating convenient networking possibilities.
+Additionally, the Centre provides opportunities to connect with alumni and employers directly, creating convenient networking possibilities.

 For more information on Professionalizing Your Degree visit the FGS webpage.